Brand Experience Design

 ILT Art Awards at the Southern Institute of Technology

-At the Ashburton Public Art Gallery, I designed programmes that brought art, learning, and community together.
-Highlights included touring exhibitions Modulations: Cantata Reconfigured and The Making of the Word Witch, alongside ongoing initiatives such as the children’s club, film society, Author’s Afternoons, multicultural festival (Multi-cultural Bite), gallery retail, and the gallery’s first website.
+At the Ashburton Public Art Gallery, I designed experiences that brought art, learning, and community together.
+Highlights included touring exhibitions Modulations: Cantata Reconfigured and The Making of the Word Witch, alongside ongoing initiatives such as the children’s club, film society, author’s afternoons, multicultural festival (Multi-cultural Bite), gallery retail, and the gallery’s first website.
 Each initiative combined storytelling, hands-on learning, and community participation, making the gallery a hub for creativity, cultural connection, and meaningful audience engagement.

 Lyn Plummer, Modulations #4: Constellation Haze at the Eastern Southland Gallery.